bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 ```

 **Note:** When using a non-text-like input (i.e. `color`, `range`, `date`,
-`number` etc), ensure that your formatter function returns the value in the
+`number`, `email` etc), ensure that your formatter function returns the value in the
 expected format for the input type.
 The formatter **must** return the value
 as a _string_.

+**Note:** With non-lazy formatting, if the cursor is not at the end of the input value,
+the cursor may jump to the end _after_ a character is typed.
+You can use the provided
+event object and the `event.target` to access the native input's selection methods and
+properties to control where the insertion point is.
+This is left as an exercise for the reader.

 ## Readonly plain text